Do You Know Your Camera Filters? | Professional Guide

 Graduated Filters

-Graduated filters are there to help you balance the exposure between the brightest and darkest areas in the scene.
+Graduated density camera filters are there to help you balance the exposure between the brightest and darkest areas in the scene.
 We call this range of brightness values the "dynamic range" and the camera is limited to how big a range it can capture in a single exposure.
 These filters help you to reduce that range by placing a darkened filter over the brightest part of the scene.

 Looking at these filters, you’ll be able to see that half of the filter is clear and half is darkened.